bensmus/maze-gen/README.md

 The maze goes from the top left corner to the bottom right corner.
 Walls are white.

-To make your own random maze:
+To make your own random maze, run the released .jar file:

 `java -jar .\target\maze-gen-0.1.0-SNAPSHOT-standalone.jar`